 In 1976, two more teams joined the conferences, Seattle Seahawks and Tampa Bay Buccaneers.
 They were temporarily placed in the two conferences for one season before both teams decided to shift conferences.
 The Seahawks shifted to the NFC while the Tampa Bays switched to AFC in the year 2002.

 Ever since at least five teams have relocated.
 Some of the teams include Baltimore Colts, Cleveland Browns, Baltimore Ravens, Oakland Raiders, and Houston Oilers.
 The Houston Oilers moved permanently to Tennessee in 1997 making them change their team’s name to Tennessee Titans.
 In 2002, Houston Texans joined the AFC.
 This made the NFL expand further.

 The AFC has sent more teams than the NFC to the super bowl since the year 1995.
 16 teams from the AFC have proceeded to the super bowl final compared to 13 from the NFC.
 Some of the 16 teams from the AFC include New England Patriots (10 times), Denver Broncos (4 times), Pittsburgh Steelers (4 times), Baltimore Ravens (2 times), Indianapolis Colts (2 times), Kansas City Chiefs (2 times), Las Vegas Raiders (1 time), and Tennessee Titans (1 time).

 After the merge, a new logo was introduced.
 It involved contents from the old AFL logo like the “A” and the six stars.
 In the 2010 NFL season, a new logo was introduced, though with similar content.
 The “A” remained but was expanded to fit the four stars that were left.
 2 stars were removed, leaving the four stars to represent each division.

 From 1970 to 1977, NBC aired the AFC on Sunday afternoons and playoffs too.
 By 1998, CBS was the main broadcaster of the AFC games until 2013.
-In 2014, Fox television aired some select games of the AFC.
-ABC and ESPN today air select games of the AFC and display all playoffs, though ESPN is more reliable.
+In 2014, Fox Television aired some select games of the AFC.
+Since 1990 ABC and ESPN today air select games of the AFC and display all playoffs, though ESPN is more reliable.